- Statutory Holiday [Wettelijke vakantiedagen]

 - Short-term Care Leave

 - Long-term Care Leave (for example Informal Care Leave in Dutch Mantelzorg)

 For more details regarding Sickness Absence which is described in the Permanent Incapacity Benefit (Restrictions) Act (Wvp), please visit the Sickness Absence page.
 We have provided a summary of activities and responsibilities for Employee and Employer in order to have a successful reintegration of the Employee.

 Besides leaves regulated under the WAZO there are more leave types: Special Leave.
 Special Leave is not based on law, but on general country specific common practice.
 Examples of Special Leave are:

-- Leave as of wedding of Employee, parents and inlaws.
+- Leave for wedding of Employee, parents and inlaws.

 Per type of Special Leave, the amount of leave days can be established based on the company regulations.